PanosEconomou/notes/Quantum_Fields/Minimal_Models.md

 # Minimal Models

 We go over some examples of commonly encountered minimal models in 2D CFT as well as common calculations for them.
+These are taken from [Schottenloher](https://link.springer.com/book/10.1007/978-3-540-68628-6) and [Di Francesco](https://link.springer.com/book/10.1007/978-1-4612-2256-9).

 [toc]